-The primary purpose is to raise awareness about water and raise $5,000 for water projects in Uganda and Haiti in a collaboration between Lynchburg College and Sports Outreach.
+The primary purpose is to raise awareness about water and raise $5,000 for water projects in Uganda and Haiti in a collaboration between University of Lynchburg and Sports Outreach.
 More than 1 billion people lack safe drinking water; a child dies every 15 seconds from lack of clean water.

 “Wading In” features sporting events, a children’s carnival, and musical performances to attract a variety of participants.

 Tuesday, April 20 – The Depot Grille, located at 10 Ninth Street, will contribute a portion of their profits from lunch and dinner toward water projects in Uganda and Haiti, 11 a.m. to 10 p.m.

 Thursday, April 22– Earth Day will bring Pulitzer Center journalists William Wheeler and Anna-Katarina Gravgaard to University of Lynchburg to speak to classes and provide a public talk on “International Water Issues” at 4 p.m. in Hopwood Auditorium.
 Funding made possible by a grant through Princeton University.

 Friday, April 23– University of Lynchburg Women’s Soccer will take on Liberty University and Virginia Military Institute in a round-robin at 6:30 p.m. on Shellenberger Field.
 At half-time of the first game, about 7 p.m., at least three students will have their heads shaved to benefit St. Baldrick’s Foundation, which funds cancer research.

 Saturday, April 24

 8 a.m. to noon — Kids lacrosse clinics and games with Blue Ridge and Forest lacrosse clubs, and James River Day School Lacrosse